tresoldi/ngesh/manuscript/paper.md

-As a building block for evaluating pipelines of analysis, the library is a curated alternative to the basic technique of randomizing taxa placement in existing cladograms, and to simpler tools such as the one by
+As a building block for evaluating pipelines of analysis, the library is an alternative to the basic technique of randomizing taxa placement in existing cladograms, and to simpler tools such as the one by
 @Noutahi:2017 or the `populate()` method of ETE3’s `Tree` class [@ETE:2016].
-Within its intended scope, it compares to popular alternatives, including the R `TreeSim` [@Stadler:2011] and `geiger` packages [@Pennell:2014] and the `rtree()` function of `ape` [@Paradis:2018], however with specific support for historical linguistics and stemmatics.
+Within its intended scope of historical linguistics and stemmatics, it compares to popular alternatives, such as the R `TreeSim` [@Stadler:2011] and `geiger` packages [@Pennell:2014] and the `rtree()` function of `ape` [@Paradis:2018], by using default parameters that produce trees closer to those found in these fields.
+The library also addresses the need of a tool that can be used to teach phylogenetics in these fields by focusing on the generation of data, such as random cognate classes, which fit existing pipelines better than the results of tools developed with a focus on biology.

 # Installation, Usage, & Examples